 The new lighter sunscreen formulations and transparent sprays are popular with men as they do not get entangled in their chest hairs or leave a white residue.
 There is also a variety of sunscreens that do not run into the eyes and these are very popular with sportsmen.

 While being cautious about sun exposure, it is important not to become Vitamin D deficient.
 Vitamin D is produced in the skin by the action of UVB in sunlight.
-In South Africa, in the summer, we only require approximately 20 minutes of sun twice a week to produce enough Vitamin D or alternatively it can be obtained from food in the form of oily fish such as salmon and tuna.
+In South Africa, in the summer, we only require approximately 20 minutes of sun twice a week to produce enough Vitamin D or alternatively, it can be obtained from food in the form of oily fish such as salmon and tuna.
 I generally also recommend one good multivitamin daily with at least 600IU units of Vitamin D. An excellent choice is the Lamelle Ovelle D3 Supplement in addition to taking oral supplementation against UV radiation which can be found in the Heliocare 360 Capsules.

 There are many other conditions which affect men but these are some of the more common conditions.
 For more advice on men’s skin issues, please contact one of our highly skilled skin therapists to assist you.